osoner/countly-documentation/installation/ios.md

 4. Double click `Countly.m`, `Countly_OpenUDID.m` and `CountlyDB.m` and add `-fno-objc-arc` flag

 **Note**: Before upgrading to a new SDK, do not forget to remove the existing, older SDK from your project.

+### Using CocoaOods ###

+Countly iOS SDK benefits from Cocoapods.
+For more information, go to [Countly CocoaPods Github directory](https://github.com/CocoaPods/Specs/tree/master/Countly)